4D-Open-Source/OBJ-module-class/README.md

 # OBJ-module-class
-A class to read and write to an object  with a string path.
+A class to read and write to an object with a dot-notation path.
+This is a convenient way to create complex objects on the fly as well as to build a complex path to read in a single call.

 Can be used as a replacement form Cannon Smith's OBJ Module.

 ## Example
 ```